Futures, Tasks, and Threads

 Listing 17-41: Using the std::thread APIs instead of the async trpl APIs for the get_intervals function

-However, there is a significant difference between these two approaches behave, although we might have a hard time measuring it in this very simple example.
-We could spawn hundreds of thousands or even millions of async tasks on any modern personal computer.
+Despite the similarities, these two approaches behave very differently, although we might have a hard time measuring it in this very simple example.
+We could spawn millions of async tasks on any modern personal computer.
 If we tried to do that with threads, we would literally run out of memory!

-However, there is a reason these APIs are so similar.
+However, there’s a reason these APIs are so similar.
 Threads act as a boundary for sets of synchronous operations; concurrency is possible between threads.
-Tasks act as a boundary for sets of asynchronous operations; concurrency is possible both between and within tasks.
-In that regard, tasks are kind of like lightweight, runtime-managed threads with added capabilities that come from being managed by a runtime instead of by the operating system.
-Futures are an even more granular unit of concurrency, where each future may represent a tree of other futures.
-That is, the runtime—specifically, its executor—manages tasks, and tasks manage futures.
+Tasks act as a boundary for sets of asynchronous operations; concurrency is possible both between and within tasks, because a task can switch between futures in its body.
+Finally, futures are Rust’s most granular unit of concurrency, and each future may represent a tree of other futures.
+The runtime—specifically, its executor—manages tasks, and tasks manage futures.
+In that regard, tasks are similar to lightweight, runtime-managed threads with added capabilities that come from being managed by a runtime instead of by the operating system.

-On the one hand, concurrency with threads is in some ways a simpler programming model than concurrency with async.
+Concurrency with threads is in some ways a simpler programming model than concurrency with async.
+That can be a strength or a weakness.
 Threads are somewhat “fire and forget,” they have no native equivalent to a future, so they simply run to completion, without interruption except by the operating system itself.
-That is, they have no intra-task concurrency like futures can.
-Threads in Rust also have no mechanisms for cancellation—a subject we have not covered in depth in this chapter, but which is implicit in the fact that whenever we ended a future, its state got cleaned up correctly.
+That is, they have no built-in support for intra-task concurrency the way futures do.
+Threads in Rust also have no mechanisms for cancellation—a subject we haven’t covered in depth in this chapter, but which is implicit in the fact that whenever we ended a future, its state got cleaned up correctly.

-These limitations make threads harder to compose than futures.
-It is much more difficult, for example, to build something like the timeout we built in “Building Our Own Async Abstractions”, or the throttle method we used with streams in “Composing Streams”.
+These limitations also make threads harder to compose than futures.
+It’s much more difficult, for example, to use threads to build helpers such as the timeout we built in “Building Our Own Async Abstractions” or the throttle method we used with streams in “Composing Streams”.
 The fact that futures are richer data structures means they can be composed together more naturally, as we have seen.

 As a default way of thinking about which to use when:

-• If the task is very parallelizable, like processing a bunch of data where each part can be processed separately, threads are a better choice.
+• If the work is very parallelizable, such as processing a bunch of data where each part can be processed separately, threads are a better choice.

-• If the task is very concurrent, like handling messages from a bunch of different sources which may come in a different intervals or different rates, async is a better choice.
+• If the work is very concurrent, such as handling messages from a bunch of different sources which may come in a different intervals or different rates, async is a better choice.

-And if you need some mix of parallelism and concurrency, you do not have to choose between threads and async.
+And if you need some mix of parallelism and concurrency, you don’t have to choose between threads and async.
 You can use them together freely, letting each one serve the part it is best at.
-For example, Listing 17-TODO shows a fairly common example of this kind of mix in real-world Rust code.
+For example, Listing 17-42 shows a fairly common example of this kind of mix in real-world Rust code.

 Filename: src/main.rs